 I obtained a Ph.D. in Biophysics from the UAB where I worked on protein folding under the supervision of Professors B. Oliva, F.X.
 Avilés and M. Karplus (Nobel Laureate in 2013).
 After that, I went to the US for a postdoctoral training on protein structure modeling at the Sali Lab (Rockefeller University) as the recipient of the Burroughs Wellcome Fund fellowship.
 Later on, I was appointed Assistant Adjunct Professor at UCSF.
 Between 2006 and 2011, I headed the Structural Genomics Group at the CIPF in Valencia (Spain).
 Since October 2013, I am ICREA Research Professor and lead the Structural Genomics Group at the CNAG-CRG.
-Our group is broadly interested on how RNA, proteins and genomes organize and regulate cell fate.
-I have published over 125 articles in international peer-reviewed journals with over 18,000 citations (Google Scholar indexed).
+Our group is broadly interested on how chromatin organizes and regulates cell fate.
+I have published over 135 articles in international peer-reviewed journals with over 20,000 citations (Google Scholar indexed).